2013 YouTube Music Awards: Announcement and promotion

 On September 30, 2013, YouTube uploaded Announcing the first-ever YouTube Music Awards, on its own channel.
 The video revealed that the award show would be presented by Kia.
 Several of the nominees, such as Epic Rap Battles of History and Eminem promoted their videos, in hopes they would win.
 Innovation of the Year nominee, DeStorm Power, also made a video asking his fans to vote for him stating, "Let's bring one home, and keep it in the family," referring to the fact that he is considered a homegrown YouTube musician.
 Kia served as the event's main sponsor.

-Live performances & streaming
+Live performances and streaming

 The award show featured live performances in the form of music videos from music industry stars such as Lady Gaga, Eminem, Arcade Fire, and Avicii.
 The award show was live streamed on YouTube's official channel.

-Nominees
+Winners and nominees

 On Monday, October 21, 2013, YouTube announced the nominees for the six categories of its inaugural music award show.
 The nominees are based on video views, likes, comments, and subscriptions since September 2012.
 However, YouTube has not yet published the final stats results on the votes.

 Girls' Generation won the Video of the Year with "I Got a Boy".